Customize error pages

 -

-To modify the background color of the message area:
+To modify the appearance of the error page, complete these steps:

 -